2011 Smithville tornado: Crossing into Alabama, weakening and dissipation

 The tornado then continued across the Alabama state line into Marion County, where it caused EF1 damage to outbuildings and mobile homes near Bexar.
 Continuing northeast, the tornado re-intensified as it struck the rural community of Shottsville at high-end EF3 intensity, where homes and mobile homes were destroyed, hundreds of trees were snapped and debarked, and seven more people were killed.
 The tornado produced additional high-end EF3 damage as it continued north of Hamilton, where several mobile homes and frame homes were destroyed, including one frame home at the bottom of a ravine that was swept clean from its foundation (though lack of road access prevented close inspection of the home's construction, precluding a potential higher rating at that location; this implies that the tornado had reached violent intensity once again).
 Several additional homes were damaged and a chicken house was destroyed as the tornado approached Franklin County.
 The tornado then crossed the county line and weakened to EF2 strength, where it snapped and uprooted numerous large trees, damaged or destroyed several chicken houses, totaled a car, destroyed a mobile home, tore much of the roof off of a two-story house, and caused significant roof damage to several other homes.
 The tornado finally dissipated near the town of Hodges at 4:23 pm.
 CDT (2123 UTC), only a few miles away from where another EF5 tornado touched down over an hour earlier.
-The damage path was 37.3 mi long and 3/4 mi wide at its widest point, and it killed a total of 23 people along its path.
-137 other people were injured.
+The damage path was 37.3 mi long and 3/4 mi wide at its widest point.
+This tornado killed a total of 23 people along its path, and injured 137 other people.